Charanleo25/Charanleo25/README.md

 - 👯 I’m looking to collaborate on : Anything which is a new start
 - 🤔 I’m looking for help with : Fullstack things
 - 💬 Ask me about : Anime
-- 📫 How to reach me: charan@bvjsci.org
+- 📫 How to reach me : charan@bvjsci.org
-- 😄 Pronouns: He
+- 😄 Pronouns : He
+- 💬 portfolio : charan.deta.dev
-- ⚡ Fun fact: ...
-I Do hack.
+- ⚡ Fun fact: I Do hack.
 Because I know HTML.
 And yes HTML is a programing langauge.

 <!-- <a href="https://app.daily.dev/cleo25"><img src="https://api.daily.dev/devcards/c7087bcbdf7844d28d3e74e2da673295.png?r=zda" width="200" align="right" alt="Charan Leo's Dev Card"/></a> -->